jtalbourdet/EdgeDockerStack/README.md

-# GMND-Boilerplate
+# EdgeDockerStack
 ![header](documentation/images/header.png)
 ## Indroduction

-GMND-Boilerplate is a template for working with Grafana, Influx, Mqtt an d Node-red on Docker.
+EdgeDockerStack is a template for working with Grafana, Influx, Mqtt an d Node-red on Docker.

 The objective of this repository is to facilitate deployment on WAGO PFC200 and Touch-Panels [WAGO-Contact](https://www.wago.com).